Catherine Winkworth: Death

 Winkworth died suddenly of heart disease near Geneva on 1 July 1878 and was buried in Monnetier, in Upper Savoy.
 A monument to her memory was erected in Bristol Cathedral.
 She is commemorated on the Calendar of Saints of the Evangelical Lutheran Church in America on 1 July.

+In 1883, Winkworth's sister, Susanna Winkworth, privately published a volume of letters and other memorials relating to Catherine early life, covering the period up to 1855.
+This was intended only for family consumption, with the intent that 'Vol. I' would be followed by later volumes.
+However, Susanna died in 1884, terminating this project.
+Some of the letters in this early volume, along with others covering the later lives and activities of Catherine and Susanna, were published in 1908 by their niece, Margaret Shaen.